 Kohima does not have a Railway Station of its own because of its tough hilly terrain.
 The closest rail link is in Dimapur, which is connected to the important towns of Guwahati and Kolkata.
 Although traveling by train can be a slow affair, it nevertheless is the best way to reach Kohima.
 Not only it is the cheapest but it leads through some of the most scenic views of the amazing mountain valleys and hills.

 Again Kohima does not have an airport of its own and the nearest airport is in Dimapur, at a distance of 74 kilometers.
 Dimapur operates only domestic flights and is connected to Kolkata and Guwahati from where there are direct flights.
 International travelers will first have to get off at either Kolkata or Delhi international airports and then catch a connecting flight to Dimapur.
 From Dimapur, it’s a two-hour cab ride to Kohima for which many taxi operators run to and fro which can be hired.
 However, the option of a 30-minute helicopter ride from the airport is also available in case you are in a hurry.

 Attend the celebration of the diversity of tribes of Nagaland at the Hornbill Festival in Kohima.
 Before you attend the festival make bookings for your stay choosing from our collection of hotels in Kohima.
 Enjoy the natural blessings with a stay in hotels that are equipped with modern luxuries.
 If you want to explore more of the state and other delights of North East, you can browse through our collection of Nagaland tour packages.
 Also, check North East tour packages that include the visit to the other mountains states.
 Book comfortable and hassle-free travel plans to the unexplored North East with us.

 Places to Stay in Nagaland

-Partake in the Hornbill Festival in Kohima while soaking in the comforts of some of the best hotels.
+Partake in the Hornbill Festival in Kohima while soaking in the comforts of some of the best hotels and Luxury camps.
 There are multiple luxurious hotels like Hotel Japfu, Hotel Vivor, Hotel Kohima and Razhu Pru.